LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cbasepane-class.md

 ### <a name="return-value"></a>Valeur de retour

-Combinaison d’opérations de bits or d’indicateurs AFX_CBRS_.
+Combinaison d’opérations de bits or d’AFX_CBRS_ indicateurs.

 ### <a name="remarks"></a>Notes